MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

     - Controller name: **CakeStoreApiController**
     - Template: **API Controller - Empty**

-13. Add **using** statements to the controller for the following namespaces
+13. Add **using** statement to the controller for the following namespace:

     - **CakeStoreApi.Models**